Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 # Filtering in Frequency Domain

-In the frequency domain, the filtering operation involves the multiplication of the Fourier transform of the input and the Fourier transform of the impulse response followed by an inverse fourier transofrm.
+In the frequency domain, the filtering operation involves the multiplication of the Fourier transform of the input and the Fourier transform of the impulse response followed by an inverse Fourier transform.
 As the length of the impulse response increases, the frequency-domain filtering technique becomes more efficient compared to time-domain filtering.

 ## The Algorithm

-This exmaple uses the Overlap-Save method.
+This example uses the Overlap-Save method.
 The diagram below depicts this algorithm at a high level:

 ![](./Images/high_level.png)

 The input stream is partitioned into overlapping blocks of size NFTT, with an overlap of NumLen samples.
 NFFT is the FFT length and NumLen is the length of the FIR filter.
 The FFT of each block of input samples is computed and multiplied with the FFT of length NFFT of the FIR numerator.
 The inverse fast Fourier transform (IFFT) of the result is performed, and the last NFFT – NumLen samples are streamed the output.
 The remaining samples are discarded.

-In this example the FFT length is 128 and the filter lenght is 32.
+In this example the FFT length is 128 and the filter length is 32.

-The time domain and the filter domain coeeficinets for this example are calucalted in the MATLAB script, _test_tap32_fft128.m_.
+The time domain and the filter domain coefficients for this example are calculated in the MATLAB script, _test_tap32_fft128.m_.

 ## The Design